+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 GINZA AREA

-Ginza is a neighborhood in the district municipality of Chūō and is known as a “finer” part of Tokyo with many department stores, luxury stores, restaurants and cafes.
-In Ginza center, 1 sqm costs just over 10,000,000 yen, equivalent to about 90,000 Euro (2020) which makes the street the most expensive address in the country.
+Ginza is a neighborhood in the district municipality of Chūō and is known as a “finer” part of Tokyo with many department stores, luxury stores, restaurants, and cafes.

 The main street in the area is called Chuo Dori and is best visited on public holidays before 17:00 when the street is closed to car traffic during the morning.